walkertraylor/github-repo-manager/README.md

 ## Contributing

-As this project is primarily developed for personal use on macOS with Zsh, contributions may be limited.
+As this project is primarily developed for personal use, contributions may be limited.
 However, if you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## Disclaimer

-This tool is designed for use on macOS with Zsh and may not function correctly on other operating systems or shells.
+This tool is designed for use on macOS and may not function correctly on other operating systems.
 Use at your own risk.